Residency Program in Equine Surgery

 - To have each resident complete at least one primary author manuscript that will qualify for board eligibility with the American College of Veterinary Surgeons (ACVS).

 - To prepare residents for board certification with weekly journal and clinical case discussions, and with a mock board examination that is given in January of each year.

 - To develop clinical expertise in general, abdominal, and orthopedic surgical procedures, as well as lameness diagnosis.

-- To complete a rotation in Equine Medicine, and spend at least 100 hours in the disciplines of Radiology, Anesthesia/Critical Patient Care and Pathology.
+- To spend at least 80 hours in the disciplines of Radiology, Anesthesia/Critical Patient Care, and Medicine, and 40 hours (rounds attendance or clinical rotation) in each of Pathology and Clinical Pathology.

 - To have all residents complete at least 6 presentations throughout the residency program.

 - To have all residents participate in the Annual House Officer Seminar Day at least once during their residency program.

 - To provide avenues for residents to pursue research opportunities and advanced graduate course work following completion of their residency program.